Don’t just hibernate this winter.

 15. Hamilton Bulldogs Game

-Sport your black and gold (in layers!) the Hamilton Bulldogs, who play at FirstOntario Centre, in the heart of downtown Hamilton.
+Sport your black and gold (in layers!) with OHL hockey team the Hamilton Bulldogs, who play at FirstOntario Centre, in the heart of downtown Hamilton.
 Leave time to grab a bite at one of our many downtown restaurants before or after the game.

 16. Mezcal Tacos & Tequila